SparkPost/support-docs/articles/tech-resources/a-b-testing-sparkpost.md

 The benefit of this approach is that you only have to change the Transmissions API once for any given message type, (e.g. payment confirmation) and you can run as many A/B tests as needed to decide on the best template.
 Once an active test completes, the A/B Testing functionality will revert to sending your default template if you continue to call the A/B test ID via the Transmissions API.
 When you're ready to run another active test, use the A/B Testing API to provide new template variants, set a new date, recipient counts, etc., and the test will run again with a different version number.
 This mode of A/B testing was built specifically to support the needs of users testing their transactional or app-generated messages rather than bulk sends, because once an active test ends, the previously defined default template will continue to be sent so that production sends are never interrupted.

-You can review your results using webhooks or via the Message Events API.
+You can review your results using webhooks or via the Events API.
 For transmissions that used an A/B Test, open and click events will have the A/B test ID and A/B Test version number so you can differentiate at the results.

 **Notes about A/B testing specifics:**